 This Rego policy checks if resources in the terraform plan are missing the 'Environment' tag or if it's empty.
 More sophisticated policies can check for specific values, allowed instance types (e.g., ensuring no overly large EC2 instances in dev), or that S3 buckets do not have public read ACLs.

 Integrating Open Policy Agent shifts compliance and security checks "left," making them a proactive part of the development lifecycle.
-This significantly reduces the risk of deploying non-compliant or insecure infrastructure and empowers developers with immediate feedback, improving both development velocity and security posture.
+This significantly reduces the risk of deploying non-compliant or insecure infrastructure and gives developers immediate feedback, improving both development velocity and security posture.
 Automated policy-based decisions become an integral part of the Terraform workflow.

 tflint: A popular linter that checks for provider-specific errors, deprecated syntax, and enforces best practices.tfsec and checkov: These open-source tools focus on security, scanning Terraform configurations for misconfigurations that could lead to vulnerabilities.These tools should be integrated into both local development workflows via pre-commit hooks and as early stages in the CD pipeline.
 This provides fast feedback to the software developer and acts as an automated quality gate.
 This approach reduces the burden on human reviewers and accelerates the learning process for developers.